RedHatWorkshops/dil-cloudnative/admin/README.md

 There are various components that can be installed.

 Eclipse Che
 Sonarqube
 Gogs
 Nexus
-Admin Pod with OC client tool
+Admin Pod with OC client tool/git